xTunner/frontend/resources/assets/docs/skip-a-build.md

     add "Skip a build" doc
 ```

 Note that if the commits were in the opposite order, then the push would have been built.
-Currently `[ci skip]` does not support fork PR.
+Currently `[ci skip]` does not support fork PRs.